AlexisAGomez/QuAlgorithms/README.md

 ## Reference Paper

-The algorithms and examples in this repository are based on the research presented in the following paper:
+The algorithms and examples in this repository are based on the research presented in the following paper and book:

 - **Title**: Methods of calculation of the 2-D quantum Fourier transform of image
-- **Authors**: Dr. Artyom Grigoryan, Alexis A. Gomez,
+- **Authors**: Dr. Artyom Grigoryan, Alexis A. Gomez
 - **Published**: June 7, 2024
 - **Reference**: [http://dx.doi.org/10.1117/12.3013940](http://dx.doi.org/10.1117/12.3013940)

+- **Title**: Quantum Image Processing: A Mathematical Toolbox
+- **Authors**: Artyom M. Grigoryan and Sos Agaian

 ## Installation